intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 and implementation of Internet protocols.
 The posture this statement advocates promotes interoperability in the short term, but can negatively affect the protocol ecosystem.
-For a protocol that is actively maintained, the Postel's robustness principle can, and should, be avoided.
+For a protocol that is actively maintained, the robustness principle can, and should, be avoided.

 --- middle